Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 6A.
 Conciliation/mediation

-6A.1 Where there is an allegation of general misconduct related to sexual assault, assault, sexual harassment, harassment, bullying or discrimination against another student the Pro Vice-Chancellor (Students), or delegate may consider whether conciliation or mediation is appropriate in the circumstances.
+6A.1 Where there is an allegation of general misconduct related to sexual assault, assault, sexual harassment, harassment, bullying or discrimination against another student the Academic Registrar and Director, Student Services, or delegate may consider whether conciliation or mediation is appropriate in the circumstances.

-6A.2 Factors that may influence the decision of the Pro Vice-Chancellor (Students), or delegate on whether conciliation or mediation is appropriate include:
+6A.2 Factors that may influence the decision of the Academic Registrar and Director, Student Services, or delegate on whether conciliation or mediation is appropriate include:

 (a) the wishes of the reporting student;